tests-always-included/wick/doc/bash-strict-mode.md

 For the same reason that you use `jslint` for testing if JavaScript is good enough or `-Wall` when compiling C code, you want to know when there are problems and you want those problems exposed very early in the process.
 Because this software is responsible for configuring

 It is important to make sure that we know about and handle all potential errors because this software will be relied upon to automate an administrator's tasks.

+For an example of what the stack trace looks like, here is one from a test program I used:

+    Error detected - status code 1
+    Command:  false
+    Location:  ./in-functions, line 13
+    Stack Trace:
+        [1] two(): ./in-functions, line 13 -> two 2 22 Two
+        [2] one(): ./in-functions, line 8 -> one One\ one\ one\ long\ argument 1-another
+        [3] main(): ./in-functions, line 17 -> main

+You can see the filename, line number and the name of the function that was called.
+The exact command is also preserved and is shown after the arrow on the right.
+At the top you can see that there is a status code displayed and the command which actually failed (it was executing `false`).
+If this was in a pipeline you would see the pipe status for each command in the pipeline.

 Common Problems and Solutions